allenalmario/allenalmario/README.md

 - ⚡ Status: I'm a Software Development Engineer in Test II

-- 📫 How to reach me:
+- 📫 How to reach me: Message me on LinkedIn

 - 💬 Projects may be built with any of the following:
   - Coding Languages: